Banque de Crédit de Bujumbura

 The Credit Bank of Bujumbura (Banque de Crédit de Bujumbura), or BCB, is a commercial bank in Burundi.

+History

 Origins

 The BCB originated as a branch of the Banque du Congo Belge (BCB), which was created in 1909 by the Banque d'Outremer of the Kingdom of Belgium.

 From 1911 to 1952, the Banque d'Outremer was a bank of issue.
 It opened a branch in Usumbura (now Bujumbura) in 1922.

 Usumbura, a port on Lake Tanganyika, was the region's commercial centre.

 In 1964, after Burundi became independent and banking regulations were revised, the former branch of the Banque d'Outremer became the Banque de Crédit de Bujumbura (BCB).